p114514-new/p114514-new.github.io/_pages/about.md

 🔬-  My research is mostly about MLLMs.
 I am particularly interested in multimodal RAG, long-term memory agents, and world models.

 📫-  I am looking to collaborate on high impact research ideas that would provide foundational insights or resources for the research community.
-Feel free to reach out to my [gmail](peter20030725@gmail.com).
+Feel free to reach out to my mail: peter20030725 [at] gmail [dot] com.